Community Education Positions

 Schedule:

-- 181 days a year plus field trips
+- 180 days plus field trips

 Pay Range/Classification: